Frank Morgan (Home and Away): Critical analysis

 Lucy Clark of The Sun-Herald said that Frank was "a bit of a toughie" and correctly predicted that he would "become a childhood sweetheart of teenage girls across the country".
 Michael Quin of the Melbourne Weekly said that Papps will always be remembered to "legions of Australian girls" as "Frank Morgan: the hot guy with the mullet".
 Robin Oliver writing for The Sydney Morning Herald said that Frank was Home and Away's "good-looking young hero".
 Linda Barnier and Ben Doherty of The Newcastle Herald summed Frank up as "the bloke who married tomboy Bobby after he left Roo at the altar, after he recovered from a serious car accident that left him in a coma at a general hospital and before he ran off to the States for a sea change."
 Doherty also named Frank an "old favourite" of the series.
 Although Matt Buchanan from The Sydney Morning Herald admitted that he could not remember the name of the character that Papps "once pretended to be".
 Helen Mitchell of the Evening Times said that "hunky Frank" was Home and Away's answer to Michael J. Fox and "the local heart-throb".

 Eamonn McCusker of The Digital Fix said that Frank was a "decent-but-dim sort of man".
 He thought that Frank made a habit of walking down the aisle.
 McCusker also opined that the serial's romances were "relatively straightforward affairs"; but thought all that changed with the Frank/Roo/Bobby storyline.
 A columnist from TV Life said that Papps was the "resident heart-throb" and Frank did not have a problem free life and was much "better at guitar than academic work".
+Jason Herbison from All About Soap described Frank stating he is "Sally's older, rebellious foster brother.
+He eventually cleaned up his act and left town to go overseas."

 A writer from Inside Soap included Frank and Roo's "shotgun wedding" in their "great moments in soap" feature.
 They opined that "it was destined to be the wedding from hell" and noted that it "certainly went with a blast".
 The writer added that nothing could have made the wedding more entertaining because it had "a congregation of jilted ex-lovers, an illegitimate child and a very dodgy motor."
 A fellow columnist from Inside Soap later named Frank's proposal of marriage to Bobby as "golden moment in soap".
 They said that "there was never a soap romance more turbulent as Frank Morgan and Bobby Simpson's".
 They opined that Bobby had always fought a losing battle to win Frank's love and that admitted their sadness that "the tale turned sour".
 Discussing Frank and Bobby, a reporter from Soap World wrote "this torturous, star-crossed path to the altar and back broke H&A fans' hearts."
 Inside Soap ran a feature compiling "The 100 greatest soap stories ever told".
 They featured Frank and Roo's wedding story as their 66th choice.